 Autumn 52 A.D. to Summer 53 A.D.

+Paul stays in Antioch from the Autumn of 52 A.D. to the Summer of 53 A.D.
+(Acts 18:23).
 Peter visits Antioch during the Spring Holy Day season.
 While celebrating the Feast of Unleavened Bread Peter does not have a problem with eating or fellowshipping with uncircumcised Gentile converts.
 During the Feast some Jewish converts from Jerusalem arrive.
-These converts still believe ALL Christians (e.g. the Gentiles) should also be circumcised in order to receive salvation.
+These converts still believe all Christians (e.g. the Gentiles) should also be circumcised in order to receive salvation.

 Summer 53 A.D.